 - Students living in traditional residence halls and suites are required to have one of the 24/7 unlimited meal plans (MyTime Dining Diamond, Platinum, or Gold).

 - McFarland Student Union acts as an alternate living room and home away from home with many areas for interaction.
-Amenities include TVs, study and interactive work spaces, meeting rooms, the Cub Café, Starbucks coffee shop, movie theatre, computer lab, commuter lounge, radio station, Esports Arena, student organization offices, outreach center, credit union, and the Campus Store.
+Amenities include TVs, study and interactive work spaces, meeting rooms, the Cub Café, Starbucks coffee shop, auditorium, computer lab, commuter lounge, radio station, Esports Arena, student organization offices, outreach center, credit union, and the Campus Store.